Brett-Tanner/Journal/2024/Apr_24.md

     - Name the theme like `org-n`
 - [x] Write a wiki entry for the theme setup

-## April 6th
+## April 8th

 ### Materials

+- [x] Review Jayson's PR
+  - Doesn't work for non-admin users
+  - Requested he add a highlight for tests when on test result page
-- [] Add an auto-expanding text area helper with StimulusComponents
+- [x] Add an auto-expanding text area helper with StimulusComponents
+  - Integrate it automatically into every text area by making a custom form builder and setting it as default
+- Add scrolling to a given skill in the test results input
+  - [x] Create stimulus controller
+  - [x] Create the nav component
+- Add slideover component for main nav on mobile
+  - [x] Add stimulus controller
+  - [x] Style

+## April 9th

+### Materials

-- [] Add slideover component for main nav on mobile
+- Add slideover component for main nav on mobile
+  - [] Improve theme selector UI
+  - [] Stop it scrolling out on long pages
+  - [] Add scrolling to the link container

 #### Auth